leonkelvin2000/fianance2/README.md

 ### Structured outline of the project

-We used **Tensorflow** for Random Forest and unsupervised learning.
+We used **TensorFlow** for Random Forest and unsupervised learning.

 In this segment we split the data into *testing* and *training*.
 The X represents the features column, and Y is the target colum.
 We decided to select salary as the target and dropped the use of age for target.